This policy establishes and describes closures approved and observed by the college due to holidays, weather, or other emergencies that may arise.

 Campus closures relating to emergency response situations are conducted in accordance with the College’s and community’s emergency response plans.

-- Weather event is weather-related condition or weather-related damage that adversely affects the ability of campus personnel to adequately assure safe and secure campus operations and which could place the general public, visitors, students, or employees at risk.
+Weather-related condition or weather-related damage that adversely affects the ability of campus personnel to adequately assure safe and secure campus operations and which could place the general public, visitors, students, or employees at risk.

-- Holiday period is the calendar day or days observed as the holiday.
+The calendar day or days observed as the holiday.

-A. Holidays Observed
+- Holidays Observed

 1. Martin Luther King Birthday, Spring Holiday, (Friday before Easter), Spring Break (as specified by the College calendar), Memorial Day, Independence Day, Labor Day, Thanksgiving Day, Day after Thanksgiving, and Winter Break (as specified by the College calendar).